Skip to content

 Methodology & Definitions

-Adjusted Default Rate excludes cancelled and committed loans from the denominator.
-These loans were never disbursed, so including them would artificially lower the default rate.
-The adjusted rate answers: “Of loans that were actually funded, what percentage defaulted?”
+Excludes cancelled and committed loans from the denominator.
+These loans were never disbursed, so including them would artificially lower the rate.
+Answers: “Of loans that were actually funded, what percentage defaulted?”